-- 1.1 The regulations contained herein form the CILEx Regulation-ACCA Handbook and shall apply to all ACCA entities regulated by CILEx Regulation for the reserved legal activity of probate. - 1.2 These regulations extend to non-contentious probate business only. - 1.3 These regulations extend to England and Wales only. - 1.4 These regulations will apply in conjunction with any additional obligations imposed by ACCA and are not intended to replace or supersede any such obligations. - 1.5 The regulations and annexes contained herein may be cited as the CILEx Regulation-ACCA Handbook 2020. - 1.6 These regulations and annexes shall come into force on .
+- 1.1 The regulations contained herein form the CILEx Regulation-ACCA Handbook and shall apply to all ACCA entities and individuals regulated by CILEx Regulation for the reserved legal activity of probate. - 1.2 These regulations extend to non-contentious probate business only. - 1.3 These regulations extend to England and Wales only. - 1.4 These regulations will apply in conjunction with any additional obligations imposed by ACCA and are not intended to replace or supersede any such obligations. - 1.5 The regulations and annexes contained herein may be cited as the CILEx Regulation-ACCA Handbook 2021. - 1.6 These regulations and annexes shall come into force on 25 October 2021.